JATOS/JATOS_docs/versioned_docs/version-3.8.1/Write_your_study/Combine_two_pre_written_studies_into_one.md

 ### Steps

+These steps sound complicated, but it's all really simple clicking around and cutting-pasting.
+Basically a JATOS-study-collage.

 Imagine you have half-study-1.jzip (a survey) and half-study-2.jzip (a perceptual task).

 1. Import the half-study-1.jzip into JATOS.
 You should get one study with a single component.